qbap/a7-ios7-downgrader/README.md

 app store

+UnlimFileManager** an app store app that lets you download files off the internet

+evermusic** an app store app that can play downloaded mp3 files

 # not tested

 Evasi0n7** requires ios 7.0.6 and needs to be patched using https://github.com/UInt2048/7.0/

 hactivation** https://trainghiemso.vn/cach-ha-iphone-5-ipad-4-tu-10-3-3-xuong-8-4-1-khong-can-shsh-blobs/

-evermusic** mp3 player that supports ios 7 if you download last compatible build from the app store but i havent gotten around to testing it yet, it should work fine
+playing music with the screen locked

 # setup.app bypass